ctrange/MPD/README.md

 Using systemd, you can launch MPD on demand when the first client attempts to connect.

 MPD comes with two systemd unit files: a "service" unit and a "socket" unit.
-These will only be installed when MPD was configured with --with-systemdsystemunitdir=/lib/systemd/system.
+These will only be installed when MPD was configured with --with-systemduserunitdir=/usr/lib/systemd/user

-To enable socket activation, type:

-systemctl enable mpd.socket
-systemctl start mpd.socket

 And this work is based on couple of genius's work.